su8/pinky-bar/README.md

 * alsa-lib

 Then pass **--with-alsa** to configure.
 FreeBSD users can use the baked OSS instead, pass **--without-alsa --with-oss** to configure instead.

+To output the data to the terminal using the ncurses library:

+* ncurses

 To get the vendor and model name of your cdrom/dvdrom/blu-ray: